Gilead Prices Coronavirus Drug Remdesivir at $2,340 for Rich Countries

 Remdesivir’s price has been highly anticipated since it became the first medicine to show benefit in the pandemic, which has killed more than half a million people globally in six months.

-The drug interferes with the coronavirus’s ability to copy its genetic material.
+The drug, given through an IV, interferes with the coronavirus’s ability to copy its genetic material.
 In a U.S. government-led study, remdesivir shortened recovery time by 31% — 11 days on average versus 15 days for those given just usual care.
 It had not improved survival according to preliminary results after two weeks of followup; results after four weeks are expected soon.

 The Institute for Clinical and Economic Review, a nonprofit group that analyzes drug prices, said remdesivir would be cost-effective in a range of $4,580 to $5,080 if it saved lives.
-But recent news that a cheap steroid called dexamethasone improves survival means remdesivir should be priced between $2,520 and $2,800.
+But recent news that a cheap steroid called dexamethasone improves survival means remdesivir should be priced between $2,520 and $2,800, the group said.

 “This is a high price for a drug that has not been shown to reduce mortality,” Dr. Steven Nissen of the Cleveland Clinic said in an email.
 “Given the serious nature of the pandemic, I would prefer that the government take over production and distribute the drug for free.
 It was developed using significant taxpayer funding.”